manuelkoso/red-black-tree/README.md

 is split among different files as follows:
 - `RBTree.h`: declaration of the RBTree class
 - `RBTNode.h`: implementation of the private struct Node
-- `RBTCheckPropertiesFunctions.h`: implementation of functions that check 2, 4 and 5 red black properties
+- `RBTCheckPropertiesFunctions.h`: implementation of functions that check black properties
 - `RBTConstIterator.h`: implementation of the constant forward iterator
 - `RBTInterface.h`: implementation of the public methods
 - `RBTPrivateFunctions`: implementation of the private functions

-In the `test` folder there are all the tests that verify the public interface and a simple benchmarking.
+In the `test` folder there are all the tests that verify the public interface and a simple benchmark.
 There are 8 test cases:
-- Red black tree initialization
+- Initialization
 - Insertion
 - Deletion
 - Searching